Mixed enthusiasm for cost avoidance

 • Reducing the commercial risks associated with unlicensed software

-• The £250,000 was never actually spent so is not returning into a budget
+• The £250,000 was never actually spent, so it is not returning to any budget.

-• Nobody knew about the £250,000 risk exposure so easily forgotten
+• Nobody knew about the £250,000 risk exposure, so it is easily forgotten.